AVENGERS (RE)ASSEMBLED1 of 12

 And yeah, there are a couple of more that fit this category that we didn't mention yet.
 We'll get to them.

-One of the most far-reaching developments in recent Marvel history, the fallout was felt all the way through this past summer in Avengers vs. X-Men, when Scarlet Witch and Hope managed to undo the seven-year-old damage.
+One of the most far-reaching developments in recent Marvel history, the fallout was felt all the way through 2012's Avengers vs. X-Men, when Scarlet Witch and Hope managed to undo the seven-year-old damage.

 (Yes, this wasn't in an Avengers book specifically, but House of M co-starred the Avengers, Scarlet Witch is an Avenger, and the book was written by Bendis.)